Information Design in the Principal-Agent Problem: Introduction

+The incomplete information of the principal regarding the agent's action is addressed by the vast contract design literature.
+With full information, the principal can easily implement the welfare-maximizing action by discriminating the different actions via payments, thus extracting the full welfare as her utility --- the first-best solution.
+With unknown action, there is tension between economic value and informativeness --- an economically-efficient action can be hard to infer from its outcome, and thus costly to implement, and vice versa.
+The welfare loss relative to the first-best solution, as well as the principal's utility loss from delegating the project, are both due to this information gap.

+Note that in the classic principal-agent model described above, the outcomes have a dual role --- they simultaneously specify the principal's payoff and provide the principal with information about the agent's action.
+In other words, the production technology mapping actions to outcomes also serves as a ``monitoring technology'' of the principal over the agent.
+This dual role makes it difficult to perform a comprehensive study of the power of different monitoring technologies for overcoming the information gap.

-In some principal-agent interactions, it might be natural to assume that the principal does not directly observe the outcome caused by the agent's action; instead, the principal gets \emph{a noisy signal} about the outcome or about the action.\footnote{For example, in long-term projects, the quality of an agent's action might be revealed to the principal only at the completion of the project.
-However, some information about this quality might be observed immediately.} A non-prespecified \emph{information structure} characterizes the information the principal observes about the agent's action.
-Note that in the classic principal-agent model, the outcome has a dual role --- it both specifies the principal's income and provides her some information about the agent's action.
-In contrast, the information structure in our setting is only responsible for the latter.
+\paragraph{Outcomes versus signals.} In many principal-agent interactions, it is natural to assume a separation between the production and monitoring technologies.
+That is, the principal does not directly observe the outcome of the agent's action; instead, the principal observes a noisy \emph{signal} containing information about the action.
+We consider an \emph{information structure} specifying the information sent to the principal given every agent's action.
+In contrast to the classic dual role of outcomes, the information structure in our setting is ``responsible'' only for informing the principal, not for determining her income.

+Such consideration of separation of the roles between signals and outcomes has been suggested previously, e.g.,~by ~\cite{mirrlees1976optimal,grossman1992analysis}.
+However, the literature has focused largely on understanding how noisy signals affect the principal's ability to extract utility from the contract.
+This direction in research established the \emph{informativeness principle}, by which more informative signaling decreases the payment required to implement an action~\cite{holmstrom1979moral,shavell1979risk,gjesdal1982information,grossman1983implicit}.
+However, as stated by~\citet{salanie2005economics}, ``\emph{the relation `being more informative than' is only a very partial order over the set of possible technologies}''.
+The aforementioned dual role of the signals in the principal-agent model merges the production and monitoring technologies as a randomized mapping from actions to outcomes.
+In this paper, we single out the monitoring part, captured by the information structure.
+The contribution of this paper is to study \emph{all} possible information structures, and how they can affect the optimal contract's welfare and utility.